logo rocks

 When I got to college in 1966, I started drinking heavily.
 I was often filled with rage and was sometimes violent.
 I came out as a lesbian during my college years when I was in my late teens.
 It was before Stonewall, and I was navigating my first intimate relationship with a woman in total secrecy.
 My lover and I were both sleeping with men at times as well, and we even got into a painful three-way with my high school boyfriend, all of which brought up enormous jealousy and insecurity.
 The horrors of the Vietnam war were the backdrop to all of this, along with abundant drugs and alcohol, and the tumultuous social upheavals that were occurring in America and around the world at that time.
 I had no tools or skills for working with difficult emotions, dealing with trauma, or navigating these complex relationships and upheavals.

 All of this manifested in me most obviously as self-injury and violent rages.
-I burned myself with cigarettes, bit my fingers until they had bloody wounds, drank and smoked and took drugs excessively.
+I burned myself with cigarettes, chewed on my fingers until they had bloody wounds, drank and smoked and took drugs excessively.
 I was sometimes abusive—emotionally, verbally and physically—to those I loved.
 I hit people, bit them, yelled at them, threw drinks in their faces, hurt them, frightened them—abused them basically.
 I was (idiotically) put on anti-seizure medication as a college student in order to cure my “seizures of rage.”

 On my last drunken binge in 1973, I destroyed a whole house where I was living with my then lover—a heroin addict, prostitute and sociopath—not a very healthy relationship, as you can imagine.
-During an argument, I threw her TV through the window, smashed all the furniture, swung a fire poker at her head (luckily missed), apparently threw a knife at two other friends next door (again, luckily missed), swallowed a bottle of pills (thankfully, lived), hallucinated, and wound up several days later in the hospital having punched a bartender and then split open my head in a bad fall.
+During an argument, I threw her TV through the window, smashed all the furniture, swung a fire poker at her head (luckily missed), apparently threw a knife at two other friends next door (again, luckily missed), swallowed a large handful of anti-seizure pills (thankfully, lived), hallucinated, and wound up several days later in the hospital having punched a bartender and then split open my head in a bad fall.

-I’m well-aware that I had many advantages that helped me to succeed in this healing journey.
-I wasn’t a single working mother with no family support trying to sober up while working two jobs and dealing with an abusive boyfriend.
-I had loving parents who helped me out financially.
+I’m well-aware that I had many advantages that helped me to succeed as much as I have in this healing journey.
+I wasn’t a single working mother with no family support trying to sober up while working two jobs.
+I had loving parents who repeatedly helped me out financially.
 I had a great therapist.
 I found a supportive community.
-I had time to do all kinds of healing work.
+I had the time and resources to do all kinds of healing work.
 For many others with traumas far worse than mine and fewer advantages, the possibility of doing such things as going on long meditation retreats or working for a small stipend in order to live for several years at a retreat center were simply not options.
-It's important to be aware of the ways we are gratuitously blessed, and it's also true, as I have discovered, that what we consider bad fortune can turn out to be a great blessing, and what looks like good fortune can be a hinderance in some ways.

 You’d think that, after all the things I had done in my drunken years, I would realize how abusive and hurtful I had been.
 And to some degree, I certainly did.
 But in an important way, I didn’t really grok it.
 Maybe absorbing it fully back then when I was newly sober would have drowned me in guilt and shame.
-In any case, I was shocked when my first boyfriend told me many years later, when we were in our 50s, that he regarded me as an abuser.
+In any case, I was shocked when my high school boyfriend told me many years later, when we were in our 50s, that he regarded me as an abuser.
 The word really rocked me, and my first impulse was to deny it.

 Hearing all this finally allowed me to really get how scary, hurtful and abusive I had been, and how abusive I sometimes still could be.
 Why was I previously so clueless?
 Part of it was surely denial and self-protection, but a large part of it was that my internal experience during these events was that I felt like the victim.
 In those moments of drunken rage, I felt helpless, powerless, misunderstood, deeply hurt, unseen, threatened, victimized, betrayed, abandoned, wronged, lost, devastated and broken.
 I was lashing out like a wounded animal fighting to survive.
 I wanted to get the pain out of me.
 I felt powerless, not powerful, so I had no sense of how scary I was to others.
-I felt abused, but I didn’t have the skills back then to understand why.
+I felt abused and hurt, but I didn’t have the skills back then to understand why.
 Feminism, LGBT liberation, and disability rights were movements still in their nascent stages, and nobody knew much of anything about trauma back then.

 It would be easy to be drowning in shame, guilt and regret, but I can see that my rage and quick temper is the result of infinite causes and conditions not in my control.
 In my drunken years, I didn’t have the insight, skills or sobriety to work with any of it in a constructive way.
-And even now, when I do have considerable insight and many skills in that regard, I can still find myself exploding at times—not in the extreme ways I did back then, but I can still snap, and when that happens, it feels out of control and choiceless at that moment.
-At other times, when anger rises up in me now, there is an apparent choice, and I can pause and feel the anger and what’s under it and not react.
+And even now, when I do have considerable insight and many skills in that regard, I can still snap, and when that happens, it feels out of control and choiceless at that moment.
+At other times, when anger rises up in me now, there is an ability to pause and feel the anger and what’s under it and not react.
 But sometimes, that possibility just isn’t accessible.
 It’s like my fingerbiting compulsion.
 Sometimes I can stop, and sometimes I can’t.
 Both of these compulsive behaviors come less frequently, happen less severely, and pass more quickly as the years go by—but both can still arise.

 The last therapist I worked with brought my attention to the positive side of my anger.
 It was my attempt to protect myself, she pointed out, and it was full of aliveness and the will to live.
 There was tremendous energy and power in it.
 Obviously, that didn't mean she thought being hurtful and abusive was a good way to manifest it, but she was clarifying that it wasn't all bad—that anger had positive aspects, and that the goal wasn't to eliminate it, but rather to find other ways to work with that energy.

-So I’m not saying that there is no place for a strong response to abusive behavior, or that the things I did or any other kind of abuse should be tolerated, or that rapists, child abusers, mass shooters, murderers and perpetrators of genocide should be allowed to go free in society.
+So I’m not saying that there is no place for a strong response to abusive behavior, or that the things I did or any other kinds of abuse should be tolerated, or that rapists, child abusers, mass shooters, murderers and perpetrators of genocide should be allowed to do what they do or go free in society.
 Nor am I suggesting that people who have been abused should instantly (or maybe ever) love and forgive their abusers.
 But does hating, shaming and punishing people who harm others actually help to break the cycle of abuse and pain?
 In my own experience, hatred is a corrosive force that harms not only the object of it but also the one who harbors it.

 My own experiences with compulsive rage and self-injury have given me a window of understanding and compassion for people who do terrible things, often things far worse than anything I’ve done.
 Yes, their behavior should be called out, and in some cases, such people should be taken out of circulation and put in prison for the safety of everyone else.
-And there is certainly a place for responding to abuse with anger and even with violence in self-defense.
+And there is certainly a place for responding to abuse with anger and even sometimes with violence in self-defense.
 And of course I have tremendous compassion for those who are being abused as well.

 But what forces of nature and nurture and what life experiences turn someone into an abuser?
 We live in a culture that thinks in very black and white terms, a culture that assumes we are all acting out of free will, freely choosing to do everything we do.
 Our response to abuse is most often to shame and punish the abuser, to hate them.
 We lock criminals in abusive prisons, and in the present divisive political climate, it often seems that there is a kind of lynch mob mentality on both the right and the left, and a lack of compassion for anyone we see as wrong or threatening to our well-being.

 I certainly regret the harm I have caused, although in another sense, I can’t regret anything in my life, because I know that nothing can ever be other than how it is, and I see how it all goes together.
 I wouldn’t be who I am today if I hadn’t been through all of this, and if I hadn’t played all the parts, and I see that this applies to everything and everyone everywhere.
-Our suffering is often the grit that creates the pearl and the crack where the light finally gets in.
-It certainly has been for me.

 Although my own history of abusive behavior gives me compassion for others who do terrible things, I don’t always feel compassionate or manifest compassion.
 Sometimes I still do or say things I regret.
 When that happens, I do my best afterwards to repair the damage and to not get caught up in self-hatred.
 It’s a lifelong journey, this healing work, healing ourselves and healing the world.